bookofproofs/bookofproofs.github.io/_sources/history/19th-century/souza-gomes.md

 ### Mathematical Profile (Excerpt):
 * He was the grandson of José Antônio Gomes de Souza.
-* The Gomes de Souza were of Portuguese origin and by the end of the 18th and beginning of the 19th century they played an important role in the politics and the economy of the Brazilian State of Maranhao.
-* José Antônio Gomes de Souza, Joaquim's grandfather, was a wealthy man involved in the export trade.
 * He had a military career becoming a lieutenant colonel and was also an alderman of the Chamber of São Luís.
-* Joaquim's father, Inácio José Gomes de Souza, was a major in the army, owned land, made investments and held a high social position which made him financially well off and able to give his children a high quality education.
-* Joaquim was born in Itapecuru-Mirim into a large family, the seventh of nine children.
-* He was given the nickname of Souzinha when he was still a child and he was widely known by that name for the rest of his life.
 * It was an important city partly because of the Catholic Seminary there, which was built at the time of the Portuguese colonisation, and also for the Faculty of Law of Olinda which is now part of the Federal University of Pernambuco.
-* Souzinha was sent there to join an elder brother who was studying in the city.
-* As we have seen, the Gomes de Souza family had strong connections with the military so, in 1843, when he was fourteen years old, Souzinha was sent to continue his studies at the Escola Militar of Rio de Janeiro.
 * This College dates back to 1792, and was modelled on the Military Academy in Lisbon.
 * It became the Royal Military Academy in 1811, then the Imperial Military Academy in 1822 when Brazil gained its independence.
 * It became the Academia Militar da Corte in 1832 and, in 1840, it was renamed the Escola Militar.